Fast Growing Vegetables

 Microgreens are truly the quickest vegetable to grow.
 They can be ready to eat in less than 3 weeks!
 Microgreens are typically grown indoors and make a really fun project for the kids.

-I got some great microgreen seed from True Leaf Market.
+I got some great microgreen seeds from True Leaf Market.

 Lettuce is one of the first vegetables I recommend to new gardeners because it is so easy.
 As long as you keep the soil moist, the seeds germinate quickly.
 That’s why it is one of my favorite vegetables for children to grow too.

 I’m not going to list any recommended varieties here because I haven’t found a variety of lettuce that I don’t like yet.
-However, for the fastest growing lettuce, choose a leaf lettuce, not a head lettuce like iceberg.
+However, for the fastest-growing lettuce, choose leaf lettuce, not head lettuce like iceberg.

 For an even quicker harvest, try the Fire Fresh variety.
 It is ready in 23-35 days for use as baby greens which is even faster than baby spinach or baby leaf lettuce!

 Plant These Fast Growing Vegetables After Your Last Frost

 Once your last expected frost date has passed, these are some fast-growing vegetables suitable for a summer garden.
 Don’t know your last spring frost date?
 You can find it here.